microsoft/fluentui/packages/office-ui-fabric-react/src/components/Stack/docs/StackOverview.md

 A `Stack Item` abstracts those properties that are or can be specifically applied on flexbox's children, like `grow` and `shrink`.

-To use a `Stack Item` in an application, the `Stack` component should be imported and `Stack.Item` should be used.
-This is done so that the existence of the `Stack Item` is inherently linked to the `Stack` component, since it doesn't make sense for a `Stack Item` to exist outside of the context of a `Stack`.
+To use a `Stack Item` in an application, the `Stack` component should be imported and `Stack.Item` should be used inside of a `Stack`.
+This is done so that the existence of the `Stack Item` is inherently linked to the `Stack` component.

 ## Stack Wrapping